Ben-Hur: A Tale of the Christ (1925 film): Plot

 At the Joppa Gate in Jerusalem, Mary and Joseph pass through on their way from Nazareth to Bethlehem.
-They stop at the inn at the entrance to the city, but they have no available room.
-Mary is pregnant and, as labor begins, they settle in a nearby cave where a baby is born in Bethlehem among the shepherds and visited by the Magi.
+They stop at the inn at the entrance to the city, but there is no available room.
+Mary is pregnant and as labor begins, they settle in a nearby cave where a baby is born in Bethlehem among the shepherds and visited by the Magi.

 Judah Ben-Hur, a wealthy Jewish man, returns from Antioch and reconnects with his Roman childhood friend, Messala.
-Judah invites him to his palace with his mother, Miriam, and younger sister, Tirzah.
+Judah invites him to his home with his mother Miriam and younger sister Tirzah.
 Messala fully embraces Rome's glory and imperial power over the Jewish people while Judah remains devoted to the Jewish people's freedom.

-Valerius Gratus, the new Roman governor of Judaea, and his procession enter the city, as Judah and Tirzah watch from the upper terrace.
-Loose roof tiles fall, spooking the governor's horse and throwing him off.
+Valerius Gratus, the new Roman governor of Judaea, and his procession enter the city as Judah and Tirzah watch from an upper terrace.
+Loose roof tiles fall, frightening the governor's horse and throwing him off.
 Messala condemns Judah to the galleys and imprisons Miriam and Tirzah.
 Judah vows revenge upon Messala.
 As he and other slaves are marched to the galleys, they stop in Nazareth.
 Denied water, Judah collapses but is revived when Jesus, the carpenter's son, offers him water.

 Judah is sentenced to slave labor in a Roman war galley.
 Once aboard ship, his attitude of defiance and strength impresses a Roman admiral, Quintus Arrius, who allows him to remain unchained.
-Soon, his ship is attacked and sunk by pirates, and Judah saves him from drowning.
-Arrius then adopts Judah as his son, and over the years, Ben-Hur becomes a victorious chariot racer.
+Soon, his ship is attacked and sunk by pirates, and Judah saves Arrius from drowning.
+Arrius then adopts Judah as his son, and over the years Ben-Hur becomes a victorious chariot racer.
 He receives permission from Arrius to travel to Antioch, where he meets with Simonides, a former merchant for the Hur family.
 Judah also meets Esther, Simonides's daughter, whom he encountered years earlier.
 He is told by Simonides that Miriam and Tirzah are dead.
 Meanwhile, Sheik Ilderim is competing in a chariot race and selects Judah to drive his horses.
-He refuses at first until he learns Messala will compete in the race.
+Judah refuses at first until he learns Messala will also compete in the race.